Advanced preparation for implant treatment

 Recovery After a Sinus Lift

 After a sinus lift in North York, mild swelling, tenderness, and light bleeding from the mouth or nose can happen during early healing.
 Many patients return to normal daily activity in a day or two, but strenuous activity is usually limited for longer.
 Patients are typically told not to blow their nose, sneeze forcefully, or do anything that could disturb the graft during early healing.
-Competitor materials also mention that saline spray, antibiotics, pain medication, and follow-up visits are commonly part of recovery guidance.

 - Avoid blowing your nose